Hotels near Atoka Dixie Ball Park

 Are there extended-stay hotels near Atoka Dixie Ball Park?

-Yes — several extended-stay hotels are available near Atoka Dixie Ball Park.
-Home2 Suites by Hilton Memphis Wolfchase Galleria (11.98 mi) offers a full kitchen and on-site laundry.
-Staybridge Suites Memphis East Cordova by IHG (13.79 mi) offers a full kitchen and on-site laundry.
-Extended Stay America Suites Memphis Wolfchase Galleria (13.96 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Memphis Wolfchase Galleria (11.98 mi, from $122/night), Staybridge Suites Memphis East Cordova by IHG (13.79 mi, from $123/night), and Extended Stay America Suites Memphis Wolfchase Galleria (13.96 mi, from $99/night) are all extended-stay properties near Atoka Dixie Ball Park, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Atoka Dixie Ball Park?